yuurahz/yuurahz/README.md

 ## 📝 Quote of the Day

-> *"I have lived on the lip of insanity, wanting to know reasons, knocking on a door.
-It opens.
-I've been knocking from the inside."*
+> *"Heart is a sea, language is the shore.
+Whatever is in a sea hits the shore."*
 >
 > **— Rumi**

-<sub>Updated on September 29, 2025</sub>
+<sub>Updated on September 30, 2025</sub>

 </div>
 <!-- QUOTE:END -->